Chilean colonization of the Strait of Magellan: Economic boom (1876–1906)

+Two major events that reshaped the economy and outlook of the colony occurred in the 1876–1884 period; these were a sheep farming boom and gold rush.
 In an attempt to promote the economic activity of the settlement governor Diego Dublé Almeyda travelled to the Falkland Islands aboard Chacabuco in 1876 bringing back sheep that were transferred to pioneer farmers.
 With these sheep Englishman Henry Reynard (Enrique Reynard) made the first successful attempt at mass sheep farming in the Straits of Magellan in 1877 on Isabel Island.
-All the best sheep-herding areas along the Strait had been leased or reserved by 1884.
+With this experience in being known all the best sheep-herding areas along the Strait had been leased or reserved by 1884.
+The leases were given on a 20-year basis.
+When the 20-years leases expired new auctions were held in 1903−1906 leading to further concentration of land ownership by a few large companies.
 The concentration of land ownership around the strait was denounced in various works in the late 19th and early 20th-century.
+Among the criticisms was that such distribution hindered the establishment of independent farmers in the area.

-Punta Arenas was the base for small-scale gold mining in Brunswick Peninsula and eastern Tierra del Fuego in the 1860s and 1870s.
-A proper gold rush around Punta Arenas started in 1884 and ended in the 1900s contributing to the economic growth of the settlement.
+In 1879 navy officer Ramón Serrano Montaner discovered gold in Sierra Boqueron across the strait in Tierra del Fuego.
+In the following years gold mining campments were set up in the area by pioneers.
+A proper gold rush around the strait started in 1884 and ended in the 1900s contributing to the economic growth of Punta Arenas.

 In November 1877 a mutiny broke out in Punta Arenas, ending in the murder of numerous civilians.